 California Repossession Laws

-RepoRant is NOT a legal service and is providing the following for informational purposes only.
+RepoRant strives to be the best source possible for general information on car repossessions and the repo laws which govern California repossessions.
+We are NOT a legal service and are providing the following for informational purposes only.
 This is NOT legal advice and you should always speak directly with a certified California lawyer to help you with any California Repossession Law decisions.

 In California, repossession laws are governed very strictly by the BSIS, which is the Bureau of Security and Investigative Services.
 They are responsible for issuing licenses for Repossession Companies, Private Investigation and various other areas.
 Their primary purpose is to protect consumers and ensure they are working with legitimate companies.